-AAA Division (9-10 years old) EXPLANATION OF LEAGUE
+AAA League (9-10 years old)

-- Coaches will provide game balls to umpire (Distributed by AJAA at beginning of the season)
+- Coaches will provide game balls to umpire (Distributed by AYS at beginning of the season)

-- USA Baseball certified bats only
+- USABaseball certified bats only

 - No Dropped 3rd Strike

 - No Infield Fly Rule

 - Steals are allowed after ball crosses home plate

-- o Can steal home on a passed ball
+- o Can attempt to advance home on a passed ball

+- o Only 1 steal attempt is allowed per plate appearance

 - 9 defensive players on the field

 - Must bat entire line up

-- If more than 9 on a team, a player must not sit for more than 3 consecutive defensive outs and everyone else on the team must sit for 3 outs before player can sit again
+- If more than 9 on a team a player must not sit for more than 3 consecutive defensive outs and

+everyone else on the team must sit for 3 outs before a player can sit again

-- 6 inning game, time limit will be no new inning after 1hr 45 min. and complete the inning
+- .
+6 inning game, time limit will be no new inning after 1hr 45min and complete the inning

-- Regular season games may end in a tie.
+- · Regular season games may end in a tie.

-- 5 run max per inning except the 6th, 6th inning is unlimited
+- 5 run max per inning except the 6th, 6th inning & extra innings are unlimited runs

 - Daily Little League Pitching Guidelines

 - 9 years old max 75 pitches a day

 - o 10 years old max 75 pitches a day

 - o 11 years old max 85 pitches a day

 - Standard Little League Pitching Rest Guidelines

-- 0-20 pitches = no Day Rest
+- o 0-20 pitches = no Day Rest

 - o 21-35 pitches = 1 Day Rest

 - o 36-50 pitches = 2 Days Rest

 - o 51-65 pitches = 3 Days Rest

 - o 66+ pitches = 4 Days Rest

+- Other Pitching Rules & Guidelines

+- Any pitcher that reaches 40 pitches CAN NOT play the position of catcher for the remainder of the day.

+- Any player that has played 4 or more innings at the position of catcher is NOT ELIGIBLE to pitch on that calendar day.

+- Any player that has played the position of catcher for 3 innings or less, moves to the pitcher position, and delivers 21 pitches or more in the same day, may NOT return to the catcher position that calendar day

+- o A player may not pitch in more than 1 game per day.